Childebrand94/micro-reddit/README.md

    go mod tidy
    ```
 5. Database Setup:
     Ensure PostgreSQL is running.
 To create schema and populate with fake data.
-    ```
+    ```sh
     cd backend
     make migrate
     make seed
     ```
-    Alternatively you can use make all to do all this and start the server.
+  Alternatively, you can use the following command to handle the setup and start the server:
+    ```sh
+    make all
+    ```
 6. Running the Application:
-    Front-End: Run the Vite development server:
+    - Front-End: Run the Vite development server:
     ```
     cd frontend
     npm run dev
     ```
-    Back-end: Start up server after schema has be created and populated
+    - Back-end: Start up server after schema has be created and populated
     ```
     cd backend
     make run